 Harmony: I think art ignites imagination and connects us to our inner child.
 When we are young anything feels possible with art- anything is possible.

 We want to thank Harmony for sharing her thoughts and process with us.
-If you would like to learn more about Harmony Willow Hansen, you can visit her website here.
-Check out her collection of Homi Yoga Mat Tubes she collaborated with Mache on to create the ultimate functional art for your self-care space!
+Check out her collection of Homi Yoga Mat Tubes below:

 In The Garden Yoga Mat Tube featuring a diversity of beautiful yogi bodies in rich and vibrant color.
 This clever yoga storage tube is designed as functional, sustainable decor to elevate your props and keep your workout space tidy and within arms reach.